storj/storj/docs/blueprints/referral-manager-v1.md

 : A stand-alone process running outside of satellites.
 It should only talk to tardigrade branded satellites.

 Referral Manager CLI
-: A CLI that will allow operators (maybe there's a better to word this?) to invoke referral link generation.
+: A CLI that will allow operators (maybe there's a better way to word this?) to invoke referral link generation.

 Referral Link
 : A one-time-use URL that contains a unique invitation token.